Brazil national football team: 1958–1970: Pelé and the First Golden Era

-For the 1958 World Cup held in Sweden, Brazil were drawn in a group with England, the Soviet Union and Austria.
-They beat Austria 3–0 in their first match, then drew 0–0 with England.
-Before the match, coach Vicente Feola made three substitutions that were crucial for Brazil to defeat the Soviets: Zito, Garrincha and Pelé.
-From the kick-off, they kept up the pressure relentlessly, and after three minutes, which were later described as "the greatest three minutes in the history of football", Vavá gave Brazil the lead, and they won the match 2–0.
-Pelé scored the only goal of their quarter-final match against Wales, and they beat France 5–2 in the semi-final.
-Brazil then also beat Sweden 5–2 in the final, winning their first World Cup and becoming the first nation to win a World Cup title outside of its own continent.
-Pelé described it tearfully as a nation coming of age.
+During the 1958 World Cup in Sweden, Brazil defeated Austria 3–0 in their first group match, then tied England 0–0.
+Before their third group match against the Soviet Union, coach Vicente Feola added Zito, Garrincha, and Pelé to the starting line-up.
+From the kick-off, Brazil applied relentless pressure; in his biography of Garrincha, Ruy Castro described the first three minutes of the match as "the greatest three minutes in the history of football".
+Vavá gave Brazil the lead, and they won the match 2–0.
+Pelé scored the only goal of their quarter-final victory over Wales, and Brazil defeated France 5–2 in the semi-final.
+Brazil then achieved a 5–2 victory over Sweden in the final, winning their first World Cup and becoming the first nation to win a World Cup outside of its own continent.
+Pelé described the moment as "a nation coming of age".

-Brazil then competed in two South American championships held in 1959.
-The first was hosted by Argentina and Brazil finished runners-up.
-The second was held in Ecuador and Brazil finished third place.
+Brazil competed in two South American championships held in 1959.
+They finished second in the first tournament and third in the second tournament.
+At the 1962 World Cup in Chile, Brazil defeated Mexico 2–0 in their first group match, then tied 0–0 with Czechoslovakia.
+Pelé was injured during the second match and was unable to play for the rest of the tournament.
+Brazil then defeated Spain 2–1 in their final group stage match.
+Brazil eliminated England 3–1 in the quarterfinals, defeated Chile 4–2 in the semifinals, and secured their second consecutive World Cup title with a 3–1 win in the final against Czechoslovakia.